imincik/flake-forge/README.md

 **WARNING: this sofware is in alpha state.**

-Friendly software distribution system with Nix super powers.
+The friendly software distribution system with Nix super powers.

 UI: https://imincik.github.io/flake-forge